Posterior Limb Of The Internal Capsule

 The clinical manifestations of PLIC lesions depend on the location and extent of the damage, as well as the specific fiber tracts that are affected.
 Common neurological deficits include:

 • Contralateral Hemiparesis/Hemiplegia: Damage to the corticospinal tract typically results in weakness (paresis) or paralysis (plegia) of the contralateral (opposite) side of the body.
 Because the corticospinal tract is somatotopically organized, the degree of weakness may vary depending on the exact location of the lesion within the PLIC.
-For example, a lesion affecting the posterior portion of the PLIC may cause more pronounced leg weakness than arm weakness.
+Take this: a lesion affecting the posterior portion of the PLIC may cause more pronounced leg weakness than arm weakness.
 Hemiparesis refers to weakness on one side of the body, while hemiplegia refers to paralysis on one side of the body.

 • Contralateral Lower Facial Weakness: Damage to the corticobulbar tract can cause weakness of the lower facial muscles on the contralateral side.
 This typically manifests as drooping of the mouth and difficulty with facial expressions on the affected side.
 The upper facial muscles are often spared due to bilateral innervation from the corticobulbar tract.